jekyll/jekyll/test/source/_tutorials/getting-started.md

 ---
 title: "Getting Started"
 lesson: 1
+time: 10 mins
 ---

-The first you need is a working installation of Ruby.
+The first thing you need is a working installation of Ruby.
 Install from [the official website](https://www.ruby-lang.org/en/documentation/installation/).